-The Dual Diploma of Vocational Education & Training and Training Design & Development makes the most of the overlap between the two qualifications and is designed for trainers already working in the Vocational Education and Training sector who are looking for a professional development opportunity.
+The Dual TAE50116 Diploma of Vocational Education & Training and TAE50216 Diploma of Training Design & Development makes the most of the overlap between the two TAE Diplomas and is designed for trainers already working in the Vocational Education & Training sector who are looking for a professional development opportunity.

 About the Program

 - Do I need to have the TAE Cert IV first?

 - What does completing this course give me?

 - RPL or Coursework?
 Probably both.

 - What level of service can I expect?